 When you sit down to work on your graduation speech, you’re either overwhelmed with all that you want to say or you’re just plain blank.
 Either way, you’re stuck and don’t know where or how to begin.

 Start with brainstorming themes or notable experiences from college that would make for a great graduation speech.
 Go back in time, and reflect on your experiences.

-Think of the successes, failures, accomplishments, disappointments and lessons you’ve learnt - and note them all down.
+Think of the successes, failures, accomplishments, disappointments, and lessons you’ve learned - and note them all down.

 At this stage, all you should do is jot down every little thought or idea that comes to mind.

 You can also take to mind mapping tools to organize your thoughts better and bring your ideas to life in a more structured manner.